Attacks on the MV Maersk Hangzhou: Background

-With the start of the Gaza war, the Houthi-controlled Supreme Political Council declared its support for Hamas and began launching airstrikes on commercial ships transiting the Red Sea, especially in the Bab el-Mandeb, the narrow strait that connects the Red Sea to the Gulf of Aden.
+With the start of the 2023 Israel–Hamas war, the Houthi-controlled Supreme Political Council declared its support for Hamas and began launching airstrikes on commercial ships transiting the Red Sea, especially in the Bab el-Mandeb, the narrow strait that connects the Red Sea to the Gulf of Aden.
 While the Houthis initially claimed to be targeting only commercial ships bound for Israeli ports or with some link to Israel, they soon began indiscriminately targeting vessels, attempting airstrikes on ships with no discernible Israeli ties.
 The Maersk Hangzhou had previously docked in Haifa, Israel multiple times including most recently in October 2023.
 However, it was not bound for Israel when it was attacked.
 Currently, its destination at the time of the attack is unknown.
 To launch attacks on Red Sea shipping, the Houthis use coastal missile batteries, loitering munitions, and fast attack craft armed with light autocannons, machine guns and anti-tank missiles.
 Before the airstrike on the Maersk Hangzhou, the United States had shot down Houthi missiles and drones and deployed naval ships to protect Red Sea shipping lanes, but had not engaged directly with the Houthis (who act as an Iranian proxies).